Shakib Al Hasan: 2021–2022

 He returned to international cricket in the ODI series against Sri Lanka after withdrawing himself from New Zealand tour and test series in Sri Lanka.
 Though he could not perform well in the series scoring only 19 runs and picked up only 3 wickets at an average of 43.33 in 3 matches.
 He was included in the squad for all three formats for the series against Zimbabwe.
 In the one-off test, he failed with bat scoring only 3 runs in one innings and picked up 5 wickets in the match.
 In the opening match of the ODI series he became the leading wicket-taker for Bangladesh in ODIs, taking his 270th dismissal and consequently ended up picking a five-fer in the match.
 In the second ODI, he picked up 2 wickets for 42 runs and scored unbeaten 96 runs to help Bangladesh to take an unassailable lead of 2–0 in the series.
 In the third ODI he also contributed with both bat and ball.
-He was named Player of the Series for his al-round performance, scoring 145 runs at an average of 72.5 and picking up 8 wickets at an average of 14.75 in 3 matches.
+He was named Player of the Series for his all-round performance, scoring 145 runs at an average of 72.5 and picking up 8 wickets at an average of 14.75 in 3 matches.
 In the T20I series, he scored only 37 runs and picked up 3 wickets in 3 matches.

 On 8 August 2021, he was nominated for ICC Player of the Month along with Mitchell Marsh and Hayden Walsh Jr. July 2021.
 On 11 August, he was announced as the winner.
 The following month, he was named in Bangladesh's squad for the 2021 ICC Men's T20 World Cup.

 On 30 December 2021, Shakib was nominated for ICC Men's ODI Cricketer of the Year along with Babar Azam, Janneman Malan and Paul Stirling.

 On 20 January 2022, ICC announced ICC Team of the Year 2022 for all formats.
 Shakib was included in the ICC Men's ODI Team of the Year with his teammates Mushfuq and Fizz for his performance where in 9 matches, he managed to score 277 runs at an average of 39.57 with two 50s and he also scalped 17 wickets at an average of 17.52.

-In February 2022, He was included in both ODI and T20I squad against Afghanistan.
+In February 2022, he was included in both ODI and T20I squad against Afghanistan.
 In the 3-match ODI series, he managed to score only 60 runs and picked up 5 wickets.
 His poor form continued in 2-match T20I series also, as he scored only 14 runs and picked up 2 wickets at an average of 25.